apollo

 Directions for Use

-Take APIXABAN with or without food as advised by the doctor.
+Take Apixaban with or without food as advised by the doctor.
 Swallow it as a whole with a glass of water.
 Do not chew or break it.
-If you have difficulty swallowing the whole tablet, crush it and mix with water, 5 % dextrose in water, apple puree, or juice.
+If you have difficulty swallowing the whole tablet, crush it and mix it with water, 5 % dextrose in water, apple puree, or juice.

 Storage